African Elephant Conservation (15.620)

 Application Procedure

-This program is excluded from coverage under OMB Circular No. A-102.
-OMB Circular No. A-110 applies to this program.
+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
 The program announcement and application instructions for this program can be found at the Grants.gov website: http://www.grants.gov.
-The Notice of Funding Availability and Application Instructions are also located on this program's website at http://www.fws.gov/international/DIC/species/afe/african_elephant.html.
-If you are unable to access the Internet, hard copies are available upon request from the Branch of Near East, South Asia and Africa, Division of International Conservation, U.S. Fish and Wildlife Service, 4401 N. Fairfax Drive, Room 100, Arlington, Virginia 22203.
+The Notice of Funding Availability and Application Instructions are also located on this program's website at https://www.fws.gov/international/grants-and-reporting/how-to-apply.html.
+If you are unable to access the Internet, hard copies are available upon request from the Branch of Near East, South Asia and Africa, Division of International Conservation, U.S. Fish and Wildlife Service, 5275 Leesburg Pike, Falls Church, VA 22041.
 A proposal will not be considered complete if all required elements are not submitted as instructed.
 U.S. applicants must submit (among other elements) a complete, signed Standard Form 424 "Application for Federal Assistance."

 Award Procedure

 Projects are reviewed and competitively selected for funding using criteria developed on the requirements of the African Elephant Conservation Fund (16 USC et seq.)
-Review criteria can be found in the application information at http://www.fws.gov/international/DIC/species/afe/african_elephant.html.
-Once a proposal has been selected for funding, an Assistance Award between the Fish and Wildlife Service and the Recipient is drafted by the Division of International Conservation.
-The draft Award is then submitted to the Division of Contracting and Facilities Management (CFM) where it is executed by an FWS Contracting Officer.
+Review criteria can be found in the application information at http://www.fws.gov/international/grants-and-reporting/how-to-apply.html.
+Once a proposal has been selected for funding, an FWS approving official executes an Assistance Award between the U.S. Fish and Wildlife Service and the Recipient.
 Fully executed Awards are sent to the Recipient either electronically or through the mail.
 The Division of International Conservation then administers all other aspects of the Assistance Award.

 Deadlines